 In the end, it really is true that what matters are the experiences and the friendships, not the things you buy.
 Besides photos and memories, we brought back only 5 bottles of wine and a small Christmas tree decoration.
 But the experiences and lessons learned will out live the purchases for sure.
 Anyone up for some Priorat? :-)

-I'm an entrepreneur and independent thinker with a passion for science, healthy living and eating, investing, wine, business and management.
+I'm an entrepreneur and independent thinker with a passion for science, healthy living and eating, aikido, yoga, mindfulness and investing.
 This is a collection of random thoughts, ideas, and ramblings about some of this stuff, but not limited to them.
 Read more.